loreanvictor/quel/README.md

 <br>

 **quel** focuses on simplicity and composability.
-Even for more complex use cases (such as higher-order reactive sources, bouncing events, etc.) it relies on native JavaScript features such async functions and combination, instead of operators, hooks, or other custom abstractions.
+Even complex scenarios (such as higher-order reactive sources, debouncing events, etc.) are implemented with plain JS functions combined with each other (instead of operators, hooks, or other custom abstractions).

 ```js
 //